gingin77/question_box_group/README.md

 # *Note Yet Implemented:*
 ## Delete Existing User
-Submit a DELETE request
+Submit a DELETE request to:

     /users/:id

 With an "Authorization" field in the header whose value is:
 `Token token=<token string>`

 The <token string> must be the same as the user's login token.

 It should not have quotes around it.